Couchers-org/couchers/app/web/markdown/plan.md

 ### [Member accountability](/plan/creeps-and-freeloaders) <span class="tag tag-design">Design</span>

 The community can be made safer by introducing accountability measures.
-If everyone is publicly accountable for their behavior, then the community will be able to filter people out if they are seen to be detrimental.
-This will be our first positive step in making the community safer, especially for women.
+If everyone is publicly accountable for their behavior, then the community will be able to filter people detrimental to the community.
+This is important to make the community safer, especially for women.
 This will also be used to filter freeloaders out of the platform.

 ### [An improved review system](/plan/reviews) <span class="tag tag-design">Design</span>